 Students who take courses online are required to join a small group organized by their local OA USA churches.
 Online student participation must be documented by a letter sent to Olivet University’s Dean of Students each semester from the head OA USA pastor of the church hosting the small group confirming the student’s participation.

-Online students also assemble once per week by Colleges, country/native language, and educational-level (in some cases) in an online conference room developed by Olivet College of Information and Technology for use by the Olivet University community.
+Online students also assemble once per week by Schools, country/native language, and educational-level (in some cases) in an online conference room developed by Olivet Institute of Technology for use by the Olivet University community.
 Online students sign up for Olivet online group meetings at the beginning of each semester according to their region, language, or interest.
 Online small group meetings are headed by Olivet University administrators, senior undergraduate or graduate students.